 We saw a lot of drastic steps taken by Google in the year 2011.
 Panda update was rolled out targetting low-quality link farms.
 I mean seems like Panda Update from Google was not enough.
 Google was going hard on webmasters exploiting loopholes.
-Furthermore, 2012 update from Google was tough on everybody except the users.
-This is the first time when Google started integration Google Plus and user profiles data in the Google SERP’s.
+Furthermore, the 2012 update from Google was tough on everybody except the users.
+This is the first time when Google started integration Google Plus and user profile data in the Google SERPs.
 They rolled our penguin update, a 2012 update from Google which is also called as Google penguin update.
 Post this a lot of revised updates came including the most talked-about Penguin 4.0.
 Penguin algorithm changed the SEO completely.

 There were a huge number of changes, starting with one called “search + Your world” in January.
 This was an aggressive measure by Google to integrate its Google+ and user data into SERP’s.
 Over the year 2012 Google released a number of updates all aimed at reducing the low-quality pages to appear in the search.

 In January 2012 Google changed its page algorithm.
 This was done deliberately to penalize webpages with too many advertisements.
 After all who wants to view pages full of advertisements.
 This was specifically to target pages where there were multiple ads “above the fold“.
 Especially those pages with ads of no value.
 Now, above the fold is a term used for the page section which you look at when you arrive on the page.
 The top part of the page.
 In order words whatever you see when you come on the page without scrolling is above the fold.
 Some webmasters referred to this as a top-heavy update.

 In February Google made around 17 changes to its algorithm.
 Spell check was also introduced, which was a little surprise to me.
 On the contrary, this suggested that Google is now paying attention to the minutest of things.
 In the same month, they came out with 40 more changes.
 SEO was radically changing.
 In march there 50 more changes including one that made changes to anchor text.
 (Scoring)